andyw8/refactoring-ruby/README.md

 # Style

-I'm aiming to follow Ruby Community Style, and I'm using RuboCop to validate it.
+I'm generally aiming to follow Ruby Community Style, and I'm using RuboCop to validate it.
 I disabled some rules which don't make sense considering this is an exercise rather than real code.

+The book uses nested functions, which aren't available in Ruby, but can be approximated using lambdas.